joshfinnie/joshfinnie.com/content/reactjs-tutorial-part-4.md

 When first interacting with APIs using React.js, I recommend just using the `request` packages.
 We will need to add this to our application, but that's as easy as running `npm install request --save`.

 Once we have the `request` library installed, we need to do some modification to our `public/javascripts/scr/Jobs.jsx` file to get the data from our API.
-To do this, we need to remove the `getInitialState` function in favor of the `componentDidMount` function.
-We no longer have an initial state, but we want to get the data once the component mounts to our application.
-Because we don't have a `state` in the beginning of the rendering, we need to modify `render` a little as well.
+To do this, we need to slightly modify the `getInitialState` function and add the `componentDidMount` function.
+We no longer have an full initial state (just a skeleton of what we want our API to look like) since we want to get the data from the API once the component mounts to our application.
 Our entire `public/javascripts/scr/Jobs.jsx` now looks like this:

 ```jsx
 var React = require('react');